Join us and discover the Sailor Made Offer – exclusive discounts available for a limited time!

 Safety tips: Always verify any suggested routes by children with experienced sailors on board.

-Name the parts
+Boat knowledge: name the parts

 Learning point: Gaining knowledge about boat parts and their terms not only makes subsequent sailing lessons more intuitive but also simplifies and enriches conversations about the vessel and its operations.